 A board-certified chiropractic neurologist utilizes this cutting edge research to test for and determine the cause of the problem and treat it using brain-based rehabilitation.

-Common Conditions Helped by Functional Neurology Treatments
+Common Conditions Helped by Chiropractic Neurology Treatments

 Some of the problems that may be helped by those holding a specialty in chiropractic neurology include: